solrak29/ecba/Readme.md

 **Log**
 ```
 Resolved   Issued   Description
+20180412   20180412 Exited after facebook configs are not found (not reason for app to continue).
+           20180412 Started Controller Code Proto
 20180411   20180411 Integrated remaining facebook functions to set typing bubbles and get user details.
 20180411   20180411 Controller Design
 20180411   20180410 Time should be converted to readable time format.